 The expenditure method is the most widely used method by economists to calculate GDP.
-In this method, you calculate GDP by the good and services offered to people in terms of how they are purchased.
-In other instances, some good or services are produced but not sold.
+In this method, you calculate GDP by the goods and services offered to people in terms of how they are purchased.
+In other instances, some goods or services are produced but not sold.
 This means that the goods or services are produced but not sold meaning that the producers have kind of bought the goods and services from themselves.
 These methods therefore include;

 How to Calculate GDP Using Expenditure Method